sudoAshroom/BookmarksToPDF/README.md

  <br>

 # How to use?
 Video guide: <br>
-Download and watch the Demonstation.mp4 video <br>
+Download and watch the Demonstation.mp4 video.
+You will still need to refer to the text guide, but this is there to hopefully clear up most confusions.<br>
 By the way, all bookmarks are just the first Tweets on my feed after making the account.
 I do not endorse the random racist posts that were pushed to my feed. <br>
 <br>